-After the apostles were jailed (5:18), an angel released them and told them to go and speak to the people in the temple (5:20).
-They preached every day in the temple (5:42).
+After the apostles were jailed (Acts 5:18), an angel released them and told them to go and speak to the people in the temple (Acts 5:20).
+They preached every day in the temple (Acts 5:42).

-A number of the circumcised Christians went with Peter to Cornelius (10:23, 45).
-While Peter was speaking to the uncircumcised gentiles in Cornelius’ house, the Holy Spirit fell on them (10:44, cf. v45) and they spoke in tongues (10:45).
-This amazed the “circumcised” that came with Peter (10:45).
+A number of the circumcised Christians went with Peter to Cornelius (Acts 10:23, 45).
+While Peter was speaking to the uncircumcised Gentiles in Cornelius’ house, the Holy Spirit fell on them (Acts 10:44, cf. v45) and they spoke in tongues (Acts 10:45).
+This amazed the “circumcised” that came with Peter (Acts 10:45).
 The fact that they were amazed again shows that this was the first time that uncircumcised people received the Holy Spirit.

 Back in Jerusalem

-When “the circumcised” in Judea heard about these things, they took issue with Peter (11:2), asking why he went to uncircumcised men and ate with them (11:3).
-After Peter explained what happened, they declared: “God has granted to the Gentiles also the repentance that leads to life” (11:18).
+When “the circumcised” in Judea heard about these things, they took issue with Peter (Acts 11:2), asking why he went to uncircumcised men and ate with them (Acts 11:3).
+After Peter explained what happened, they declared: “God has granted to the Gentiles also the repentance that leads to life” (Acts 11:18).
 This again confirms that, prior to this point in history, the believers did not associate with the uncircumcised, which means that the gospel was focused exclusively on the circumcised.

 A series of articles is available that explains the history of the early church in more detail.
-Please see Early Church Table of Contents.
+See Early Church Table of Contents‘.

-Most of the intermediate verses describe the persecution of the believers, starting with the stoning of Stephen in Acts 7 (8:1) and ended with the conversion of Paul (9:31).
-This shift in gospel focus was therefore caused by the persecution of God’s Spirit filled people.
+Most of the intermediate verses describe the persecution of the believers, starting with the stoning of Stephen in Acts 7 (Acts 8:1) and ended with the conversion of Paul (Acts 9:31).
+This shift in gospel focus was therefore caused by the persecution of God’s Spirit-filled people.